nmerck1/Pi-Plant/README.md

 ## Next Updates

-- [ ] Mobile app for on-the-go plant checking
 - [ ] Email/SMS notifications for thirsty plants
 - [ ] Plant care recommendations based on data trends & API info (if I can find a good one)
-- [ ] Support for multiple plant types and custom thresholds
+- [ ] Support for multiple plant types
-- [ ] Maybe a plant emoji status system? 🌵➡️🌿➡️🌳

----

-**Made with ❤️ and lots of ☕ on a Raspberry Pi**